GBLX1/GXScripter-and-.gxscript/README.md

 Please be aware that there might be some bugs since this all was written in python.

+Also please install all the necesearry python libraries from the requirements.txt file before activating the *.exe file

+to make your lives easier i will post all commands here

+python -m pip install --upgrade pip python -m pip install PyQt5 jedi lupa numpy rich colorama

 # GXScripter Snippet Reference